Choosing adhesive application methods and equipment

 Handguns exist as cartridge based and hose fed systems.
 The cartridge based handguns are handy as they are portable.
 They are an inexpensive option for field work, touch ups and low volume assembly.
 Nevertheless, they require expensive cartridges and frequent filling.
-The product quality is dependent on the skills of the applicator.
+The product quality is dependent on the skills of the adhesive applicator.

 Hose fed handguns are common hot melt adhesive application equipment.
 They can be used for horizontal gluing on flat panels with nozzles that create dots or spiral patterns.
 Hose fed handguns offer more consistent output than cartridge guns.

-Automated pneumatic gun
+Automated adhesive application with a pneumatic gun

 Automated electric gun